Anonymous-Humanoid/source-inspector/README.md

 ## Caveats

+- We can't currently catch every attribute event.
+Because `MutationObserver`s run at the microtask level, and because attribute `MutationRecord`s don't include the new attribute value, we don't yet have a way to get the values of attributes every time they're updated, only most times.
 - This extension is subject to the same restrictions as any extension.
 That means that protected URLs, such as `chrome://`, `edge://`, `chrome-extension://` and `about://`, cannot be inspected.
 Ironically, this